Latipay/LatipaySDK-Android-Demo/README.md

 # LatipaySDK for Android app

 Using [Latipay](http://www.latipay.net) sdk to intergrate Alipay and Wechat pay mobile app payment solution.
 Alipay or Wechat app is required.
+An alternative method of intergrating Latipay is to use this [doc](https://github.com/Latipay/LatipaySDK-iOS-Demo/blob/master/app%20doc.md) by yourself.

 ![](screenshot/home.png?a)